How to Write the Dartmouth College Essays 2024-2025

 Prompt 1

-Dartmouth celebrates the ways in which its profound sense of place informs its profound sense of purpose.
-As you seek admission to Dartmouth’s Class of 2028, what aspects of the College’s academic program, community, or campus environment attract your interest?
-In short, Why Dartmouth?
-(100 words or fewer)
+As you seek admission to Dartmouth’s Class of 2029, what aspects of the college’s academic program, community, and/or campus environment attract your interest?
+How is Dartmouth a good fit for you?
+(100 words)

 This is a classic “Why This College” Essay prompt, but since you only have 100 words to explain your interest in Dartmouth, there’s an added twist of testing how eloquently and effectively you can describe your connection to the College.